 Parents Need to Know

-Parents need to know that this movie has some strong language (two uses of f--k, a lot for a PG-13) and some sexual references (Will is an unabashed love-'em-and-leave-'em guy).
-A parent is clinically depressed and attempts suicide and the child feels responsible.
+Parents need to know that About a Boy is a 2002 movie based on a novel by Nick Hornby in which Hugh Grant plays a self-centered playboy who starts to become a better person after meeting a misfit 14-year-old with a depressed and suicidal mother.
+There's some strong language (including two uses of "f--k"), including profanity used by teenagers.
+Some sexual references (Will is an unabashed love-'em-and-leave-'em guy).
+A parent is clinically depressed and attempts suicide, and her child feels responsible.
 Another child becomes hysterical about the prospect of his mother dating.
 Marcus' mother fears that Will has an improper interest in Marcus.
+There are some brief molestation insinuations.
 Characters drink and smoke.

 What's the story?

 ABOUT A BOY, based on the book of the same name by Nick Hornby, is the story of a shallow man appropriately named Will Freeman (Hugh Grant) who wants to live life entirely self-contained with no reason to form attachments of any kind.
 Will's plan to avoid romantic emotional entanglements: single mothers.
 He decides it's the perfect relationship; they have low expectations and a sympathetic listener can get pretty far with them.
 So he pretends to be a single parent himself, makes up a 2-year-old son, and attends a support group in order to meet them.
 At a group picnic, Will meets a 14-year-old named Marcus (Nicholas Hoult).
 Marcus is isolated but does not want to be.
 His single mother is severely depressed and even the outcasts at school think he is too much of a dork to hang out with.
 Marcus just shows up at Will's home every afternoon to watch television and ultimately insists on becoming the closest thing to a friend that Will has ever known.

 Is it any good?